 Now it’s time to get to work with the darning needle to sew your masterpiece together.
 We lay our pieces flat and sew them together one by one.

-Step 2: Sew the shoulder panels of the front panels to the back panel using the invisible seam technique, and leaving the hole in the middle for the open front of the cardi.
+Sew the shoulder panels of the front panels to the back panel using the invisible seam technique, and leaving the hole in the middle for the open front of the cardi.
 It's best if you work from the edge of the piece and sew inwards.

-Step 4: Fold your cardi in half long ways with the wrong sides facing each other, we're going to sew it together using a Mattress Stitch, from the arm cuff all the way up the arm to the arm pit, then down the side seam to the bottom of your jumper.
+Fold your cardi in half long ways with the wrong sides facing each other, we're going to sew it together using a Mattress Stitch, from the arm cuff all the way up the arm to the armpit, then down the side seam to the bottom of your cardi.
 And then repeat this on the other side.